-With the 1999 release of The Power of Now, a The New York Times No. 1 bestselling book about the spiritual power of living in the moment, Eckhart Tolle became one of the most popular and influential authors in the mind/body/spirit marketplace, and that popularity has only grown.
-The Power of Now has been translated into more than 30 languages and sold millions of copies.
+With The Power of Now, a bestselling book about the spiritual power of living in the moment, Eckhart Tolle became one of the most popular and influential authors in the mind/body/spirit marketplace.
+That popularity has only grown.
+The Power of Now has been translated into 33 languages and has sold several million copies.

 Eckhart’s work is now available in online media, books, and CD and DVD recordings.
 Even as the core teaching, or truth, remains the same, Eckhart says he sometimes hits upon new pointers to help people discover it.

 In exactly this way, A New Earth: Awakening to Your Life’s Purpose, Tolle’s second major release that was newly available when this interview took place, offers practical coaching and simple tools for accessing the teaching.
-Still, Eckhart, a unique spiritual thinker with a unique approach to promoting his work, wrote on his website, “If The Power of Now worked for you and changed your life, there is no need for you to read A New Earth.”
-This statement demonstrates a basic thing to know about Eckhart: His teaching genuinely comes first, well before ego-based considerations like book sales.
+The book also has sold millions of copies.
+Still, Eckhart, a unique spiritual thinker with a unique approach to promoting his work, first wrote on his website, “If The Power of Now worked for you and changed your life, there is no need for you to read A New Earth.”
+This statement demonstrates a basic thing to know about Eckhart: His teaching genuinely comes first, well before “ego-based” considerations like book sales.

-I interviewed Eckhart in December 2005 at the home office of Namasté Publishing, his Canadian publisher, in Vancouver, British Columbia.
-We were joined by my good friend Jessica Snow.
+This interview took place in December 2005 at the home office of Namasté Publishing, his Canadian publisher, in Vancouver, British Columbia.
+We were joined by my colleague and good friend Jessica Snow.
 It quickly became clear our conversation would not be standard interview fare.
 Eckhart was not going to just talk about his teaching.
 Instead, he engaged in a teaching.

 The sense of presence around Eckhart was something I’ll never forget.
 He exudes stillness and ease.
 He models his teaching with complete authenticity.